 I can’t comment on Meszlényi’s technique.
 I can’t critique his style.
 I can’t tell you if he’s good or great or the next Audubon.
 All I can say is that his work is evocative, it is expressive, it is ebullient.
 Even the most delicate of his birds oozed character.
 And the more I looked at them, the more I focused, the more the story developed.
 I was tripping.

 I know I’m given to rhapsodizing.
 When I find something I like, I get a little carried away.
 But this was a quieter, more reflective trip.
 I didn’t like everything I saw.
 Not every piece had something to say to me.
 But the ones that did spoke volumes.
-And lest you think that I’m losing it, check out an interview Meszlényi did last year with Giannie Couji for the New-York-based Ubikwist magazine, who also visited his studio.
-She had this to say: ‘To my total surprise I was stunned.
+And lest you think that I’m losing it, check out an interview Meszlényi did last year with Zoltan Alexander of ZOLTAN+, former Editor of the New-York-based Ubikwist magazine, who also visited his studio.
+He had this to say: ‘To my total surprise I was stunned.
 “Am I with the incarnation of Pollock-Twombly, wrapped in the dark life of Rothko?”
 I asked myself.
 Rarely, I have seen such passion coming from such a young artist.
 The love for his work was instantaneous.’
 And while I can claim little knowledge of the worthiness of art other than what it does for me, personally, she knows a thing or three about the world of painters.

 I came, I saw, I fell in love, and I pick up my pieces in January.